AstrobioMike/AstrobioMike.github.io/genomics/phylogenomics.md

 {% include _side_tab_genomics.html %}

 Here we are going to talk about what phylogenomics is (regarding one common use of the term at least) and what goes into generating a phylogenomic tree.
-Then we're going to create a phylogenomic tree with [GToTree](https://github.com/AstrobioMike/GToTree/wiki/what-is-gtotree%3F){:target="_blank"} 🙂
+Then we're going to create one with [GToTree](https://github.com/AstrobioMike/GToTree/wiki/what-is-gtotree%3F){:target="_blank"} 🙂

 <center><a href="../images/hug-tree-of-life.png"><img width="70%" src="../images/hug-tree-of-life.png"></a></center>